deepakbackuply/softaculous_api/cpanel/guide/list_scripts.md

 ## Scripts list using Softaculous API guide

-This document explains how to fetch the script list using Softaculous API.
+This guide explains how to fetch the script list using Softaculous API.

 ### via cURL
 ```php